pennersr/django-allauth/docs/configuration.rst

   mere GET request.
 See documentation for the `LogoutView` for details.

+ACCOUNT_LOGOUT_ON_PASSWORD_CHANGE (=False)
+  Determines whether or not the user is automatically logged out after changing the password.
+See documentation for `Django's session invalidation on password change` for details.

 ACCOUNT_LOGOUT_REDIRECT_URL (="/")
   The URL (or URL name) to return to after the user logs out.
 This is the counterpart to Django's `LOGIN_REDIRECT_URL`.